 STRATEGIES FOR LIVING ON NEXT TO NOTHING

-Many years ago I was that woman who was living on next to nothing, and I have picked up a few tips and tricks along the way on how to make it when times get tough.
+Many years ago I was that woman who was living on next to nothing (you can read my get out of debt story here), and I have picked up a few tips and tricks along the way on how to make it when times get tough.